 If this describes you as a student, then your SAT or ACT scores matter a great deal.
 (Below, we'll discuss how scores factor into the equation for students applying as athletes or to pursue a special talent, like dancing or the arts.)

-Especially selective schools also want to see SAT Subject Tests, as a standard measure of your mastery of a particular subject in school, like biology, math, or Spanish.
-Click here to see the complete list of SAT Subject Tests and learn about what they cover.
+Especially selective schools also want to see AP or IB scores (if those courses are offered at your school), as a standard measure of your mastery of a particular subject in school, like biology, math, or Spanish.

 How to Find Your College Requirements